nishtha2405/HackFest/README.md

 -----

 #### You have successfully submitted your first PR, Repeat the steps for submitting 3 more.
- **Note:** "Please Don't make any changes to README.MD or submit any spam pull request.
+ **Note:** Please Don't make any changes to README.MD or submit any spam pull request.